5 Tips: Fears of Workers and How Executives Handle It

 5 suggestions for the mobile working of the future

-Nevertheless, it is worthwhile to question existing work routines and think even more about mobile work than is often the case.
+Nevertheless, it pays to question existing work routines and to think beyond mobile work, as it is often done.
 Because the previous discussion is not easy enough for me and is far too small.
-Even the home office relocates the work only spatially from the office to home, but does not change the underlying performance concept "who works a lot also does more".
+Even the home office relocates the work only spatially from the office to home, but does not change the underlying performance idea "who works a lot also does more".
 This results in the following questions for me:

 - How would it be, instead, when work focused more on creating truly creative ideas than just "working things off"?